Fishing & Boating

 Boaters must be off of the lake by 11:30PM

-State of Kansas and U.S. Coast Guard Boating Rules and Regulations are strictly enforced.
-Park Police have complete jurisdiction of all craft on the lake.
+• State of Kansas and U.S. Coast Guard Boating Rules and Regulations are strictly enforced.
+Park Police have complete jurisdiction over all craft on the lake.

 • No reckless operation of a vessel will be tolerated.